-But out of sight is out of mind.
+But out of site is out of mind.
 If we truly aren’t aware of something, we can’t feel bad or act on it.
 The sad thing is that many of us “aren’t aware” because we are good at positioning blinders around us.
 We scan a newspaper and see a picture of a village in Africa or a poor Cambodian family and decide to turn the page without reading the story.
-For days we are mesmerized by the pictures of destruction after the Indonesian tsunami, but a month later we pass over an advertisement asking for donations to the area.
+For days we are mesmerized by the pictures of destruction after the Indonesian tsunami; but a month later we pass over an advertisement asking for donations to the area.

 The news media knows what we do and don’t want to hear.
 Too much negative makes us change the channel.
 Recently I watch a news item about how great the war on AIDS is going in Africa.
 Various organizations reported about the millions of doses of antiviral drugs delivered in 2013 and how some parents are living long enough to raise their children.
 I kept waiting for the “but” when they would show the millions of AIDS orphans or point out the large swaths of Africa where the anti-virals aren’t yet available.
 It never came.